finsweet/developer-starter/README.md

   - Learning Typescript: Everything you need to start confidently coding with Typescript.
   - Coding best practises: Learn how to write clean and semantic code that is easily understandable by your teammates.
-  - Development workflows: Learn how to use the development tools included in this repository and check examples of workflows from Local to Webflow.
+  - Setting up your development environment: Learn how to set up VSCode and to use the development tools included in this repository
+  - Development workflows: See examples of workflows from your local environment to Webflow.
   - Git: Learn how to collaborate with your teammates' code!

 ## How to start

 The quickest way to start developing a new project is by [creating a new repository from this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

+After that, open the new repository in your terminal and install the NPM packages:
+`npm install`